Culture Kings: 25 Company Culture Examples To Get You Inspired

 9. Hireology’s Company Culture

 Hireology is a software platform that helps companies manage the employee lifecycle.
 With a mix of 100+ local and 40+ remote employees, it can be challenging to create an inclusive and coherent culture.
-“When you have a blended team, your local staff can help bridge gaps and build empathy,” says Joel Schlundt, VP of Engineering at Hireology.
+“When you have a blended team, your local staff can help bridge gaps and build empathy,” says Joel Schlundt, Vice President of Engineering at Hireology.

 Remote work opens up opportunities for both companies and candidates, but can push the limitations of virtual communication.
 To ensure seamless correspondence, Hireology has built a system to equip its team with everything it needs, including video conferencing in every meeting space and training for remote workers to prevent technical glitches.
-They also bring remote and local teams together twice a year so that people can get real face time — instead of just Facetime.
+They also bring remote and local teams together twice a year so that people can get real face time — instead of just FaceTime.

 What makes Hireology’s company culture great: Empathy and communication are key to building relationships between remote and local workers.
 They even implemented empathy exercises, where employees swapped jobs for a few hours to help them understand the challenges of other roles.